gelo1986/andcards-icons-kit/README.md

 ```
 yarn add andcards-icons-kit

-// In case you don't have.
+// In case you don't have yet.
 Only for React Native.
 yarn add react-native-svg
 react-native link react-native-svg
 ```